-The General Data Protection Regulation (GDPR), put forth by the European Commission in 2012 and finally generally agreed upon by the European Parliament and Council in December 2016, has replaced the Data Protection Directive 95/46/EC.
-Although many companies have already adopted privacy processes and procedures consistent with the Directive, the GDPR contains a number of new protections for EU data subjects and threatens significant fines and penalties for non-compliant data controllers and processors after it came into force in the spring of 2018.
+The General Data Protection Regulation (GDPR), which was proposed by the European Commission in 2012 and finally reached general agreement by the European Parliament and Council in December 2016, has replaced the Data Protection Directive 95/46/EC.
+Although many organizations have already implemented data protection processes and procedures that comply with the Directive, the GDPR includes a number of new protections for EU data subjects and threatens significant fines and penalties for non-compliant data controllers and processors.

 The key changes imposed by the EU GDPR are:

 - Fines of up to 4% of annual global turnover or €20,000,000, whichever is greater;

 - Expanded scope, including all organizations that target EU citizens;